elastic/kibana/ui_framework/README.md

 ### React components

-Here are the components you can import from the Framnework:
+Here are the components you can import from the Framework:

 ```javascript
 import {